Liberal Party (Philippines): Being threat to Marcos

-During the days leading to his declaration of martial law, Marcos would find his old party as a potent roadblock to his quest for one-man rule.
+During the days leading to the declaration of martial law, Marcos would find his former party as a potential roadblock to his quest for one-man rule.
 Led by Ninoy Aquino, Gerry Roxas and Jovito Salonga, Liberal would hound President Marcos on issues like human rights and the curtailment of freedoms.
-Even after Marcos' declaration of martial law silenced the Liberal, the party continued to oppose the regime, and many of its leaders and members would be prosecuted and even killed during this time.
+Even after Marcos' declaration of martial law, the party continued to oppose the regime, and many of its leaders and members would be prosecuted and even killed during this time.

 1978 elections

-For the incoming 1978 parliamentary elections, some Liberal members joined the Kilusang Bagong Lipunan, a regime-controlled coalition, while others joined Ninoy Aquino's Lakas ng Bayan (LABAN).
+For the incoming 1978 parliamentary elections, some Liberal Party members joined the Kilusang Bagong Lipunan, a regime-controlled coalition, while others joined Ninoy Aquino's Lakas ng Bayan (LABAN).
 With many preferring not to be involved, the Liberal went to hibernation, but the party became more liberal during this era.

 1981 boycott

-After Marcos lifted Martial Law with Proclamation 2045, on January 17, 1981, Liberal joined United Nationalist Democratic Organization (UNIDO), the main coalition of the opposition.
-But UNIDO and LABAN declared a boycott due to Marcos did not accept the demand of UNIDO like to clean the voters' list, revamping of the Commission on Elections (COMELEC), and accreditation of UNIDO as the minority.
-This caused for Marcos to be reportedly dismayed as he could not legitimize the election without a viable opposition candidate.
+After Marcos lifted Martial Law with Proclamation 2045, on January 17, 1981, the Liberal Party joined the United Nationalist Democratic Organization (UNIDO), the main coalition of the opposition.
+But UNIDO and LABAN declared a boycott due to Marcos' refusal of their demands, i.e a cleaner voters' list, a revamp of the Commission on Elections (COMELEC), and the accreditation of UNIDO as the minority.
+This dismayed Marcos, as he could not legitimize the election without a viable opposition candidate.

 1986 snap elections

-Liberal stalwarts joined UNIDO with Nacionalista, and PDP–Laban members, they supported the candidacy of Cory Aquino and Doy Laurel for the 1986 election.
-In the said election, violence was rampant and cheating scandals and controversies arose, with COMELEC officers walked out of the PICC, the place where COMELEC transmission of data happens.
-The election victory of Marcos prompted People Power Revolution in February 25 of the same year.
+Liberal stalwarts joined UNIDO along with Nacionalista and PDP–Laban, and supported the candidacy of Cory Aquino and Doy Laurel for the 1986 election.
+During the election, violence was rampant and reports of cheating, vote-rigging, and other controversies arose, with COMELEC officers walking out of the PICC, the place where the COMELEC transmission of data happened.
+The election victory of Marcos prompted the People Power Revolution in February 25 of the same year.

-First Aquino to Ramos' presidency: 1986–1992
+First Aquino to Estrada's presidency: 1986–1992

 Under Aquino Administration

-After democracy was restored after the People Power Revolution, some of the Liberal stalwarts was instrumental in ending more than half a century of US military presence in the Philippines with its campaign in the 1991 senate to reject a new RP-US Bases Treaty which mainly led by their veteran Jovito Salonga.
-This ironically cost the party dearly, losing for it the elections of 1992.
+After the People Power Revolution and the restoration of democracy, some of the Liberal stalwarts were instrumental in ending more than half a century of US military presence in the Philippines with its campaign in the 1991 senate to reject a new RP-US Bases Treaty which was mainly led by Jovito Salonga.
+This ironically cost the party dearly, losing the elections of 1992.

 1992 elections

-Liberal and the PDP–Laban formed a coalition named Koalisyong Pambansa, it also supported the candidacy of Salonga, as president and Nene Pimentel as vice president for the 1992.
-But both of them lost to Aquino's preferred candidate and Defense Secretary Fidel Ramos, and Senator Joseph Estrada.
+Liberal and PDP–Laban formed a coalition named Koalisyong Pambansa, and supported the candidacy of Salonga as president, and Nene Pimentel as vice president for the 1992 Elections.
+They lost to Aquino's preferred candidates, Defense Secretary Fidel Ramos, and Senator Joseph Estrada.